afkaf/Python-GVAS-JSON-Converter/README.md

 ## Example Code

-A usage example for all of these functions can be seen in [Example.py](Example.py).
-You can simply download the zip file, extract it, and run the example.
+A comprehensive usage example for all the available functions is provided in the [Example.py](Example.py) file.
+This example was developed using the `Crab Champions` `.sav` and `.json` files, which you can find in the [ExampleSavFiles](ExampleSavFiles) directory.

 ---